rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 ## Step 8 -- Selecting Functional Group Matches

-In this section, we are going to use the functional group matching tables we created in step 7.
+In this section, we are going to use the functional group matching tables we created in "[Step 7 -- Matching Functional Groups](#Step 7 -- Matching Functional Groups)".

 ![](images/tools-tutorial-1/pipe-step-8.jpg)